Bushstar/samourai-dojo/doc/DOCKER_setup.md

                                 Available modules:
-                                  dojo.sh logs                : display the logs of all containers dojo.sh logs bitcoind       : display the logs of bitcoind dojo.sh logs db             : display the logs of the MySQL database dojo.sh logs tor            : display the logs of tor dojo.sh logs api            : display the logs of the REST API (nodejs)
+                                  dojo.sh logs                : display the logs of all containers dojo.sh logs sliced         : display the logs of sliced dojo.sh logs db             : display the logs of the MySQL database dojo.sh logs tor            : display the logs of tor dojo.sh logs api            : display the logs of the REST API (nodejs)